Turry99/Python-scripts/README.md

 - shutdown.py
 This one is just "template" used to create a remote shell. *Need to work a bit more on it*

+- Click&Snap.py
+Simple script to press click and to take an screenshot and save it.

+- TicTacToe.py
+First game made in Python.
+It's a simple CLI TicTacToe

+- selfish.py
+A self-replicating script.